 When working with solvents, carefully follow the instructions and safety precautions outlined in the Product Data Sheet and Safety Data Sheet.

-Over time, it’s not uncommon for concrete sealers to become stained from general wear and tear resulting from repeated or prolonged exposure to oil, tire treads, fertilizer and debris.
-The most common concrete sealers are manufactured with acrylic polymers that don’t provide exceptional chemical or stain resistance for the concrete.
+Over time, it’s not uncommon for concrete sealers to become stained from general wear and tear.
+Repeated or prolonged exposure to oil, tire treads, fertilizer and debris can also cause this problem.
+The most common concrete sealers are manufactured with acrylic polymers.
+These don’t provide exceptional chemical or stain resistance for the concrete.

 To maximize durability and stain resistance, use an epoxy or urethane coating system.
 Be sure the coating is appropriate for exterior use before applying to concrete outdoors.